Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 The knowledge acquired in class was complemented with the use of information sources such as SWEBOK or IEEE, thus tracing the route followed during the development of this stage of the project.

-Identify the concepts linked to the estimation, planning, monitoring, control, quality and configuration processes, according to what is acceptable by recognized organizations in the discipline:** ** ** The mentor, resources and resources were used to develop the project.
+* Identify the concepts linked to the estimation, planning, monitoring, control, quality and configuration processes, according to what is acceptable by recognized organizations in the discipline:

 Mentor assistance, resources and individual research were used to apply standard concepts, practices and criteria at each stage of the project to improve the control of the development of each phase, and consequently, to better understand the activities that were performed.

-Identify the human factors involved in the software development processes that affect the success of software projects:** ** ** Identify the human factors involved in the software development processes that affect the success of software projects.
+* Identify the human factors involved in the software development processes that affect the success of software projects:

 At all times the skills of each member were taken into account and therefore focus their strengths in the assigned tasks.
 The importance was given to the contributions of each one and in the same way, feedback was given to each activity as a whole, thus reaching the desired level of satisfaction.